-Yes, you need your store to be found online in order to make sales.
+Yes, you need your Magento store development to be found online in order to make sales.
 But, what happens if you get thousands of visitors to your site and still no sales?
 Well, it’s the same thing that happens if you get zero visitors to your store: You fail.

 Conversion rate optimization is vital to the health and success of your ecommerce website.
 If you can’t get your visitors to convert into sales, then there’s no chance you will stay in business, let alone meet your goals.

 Unfortunately, a lot of people new to the ecommerce world operate under the false belief that, if a customer simply finds their product (it’s the right thing and at the right price), that customer will click “Add to Cart” and gladly give them his or her hard-earned money.
 Wrong.
 In fact, it takes a lot more than a consumer finding the right product in order to convince them that it’s time to actually buy it.
 And a lot of those “things” are 100% in your control.

 Like SEO, conversion optimization requires strategy – and a little bit of trial and error.
 But, most importantly, improving your ecommerce website’s conversion takes the knowledge of knowing what to do – and then doing it.
 For example, if your website is difficult to navigate, or if it’s simply sending off “do not trust” vibes (yes, that’s a thing), then your potential customers will remain forever visitors.